yhoriuchi/projoint/README.md

 * The current version assumes that the outcome variable is a binary forced choice.

 * This package is still under construction.
-We plan to make the first release by the end of July 2023.
+Forthcoming features include the following:
+  + Add an article explaining how to set up a Qualtrics survey
+  + Add a function for subgroup comparisons.
+  + Allow users to use weights for attributes and for respondents.
+  + Allow users to use other outcome variables, such as rating.

 ### Installation